- Game Parts & Supplies

 It is recommended that anytime you replace a bridge rectifier on the power/driver board in a WPC pinball game, that you replace the corresponding filter capacitor (if used) at the same time.
 Cost is roughly the same for both parts, and it's always easier to do the replacement work for both parts all at the same time while you have the board out of the game.

 We carry new replacement filter capacitors for use in WPC pinball games- 15,000 uF 25-volt radial-lead snap-in caps.
-More information, and online ordring for these capacitors can be found on our Capacitors page.
+Click here for more info.

 Voltage Regulator: The LM323K voltage regulator (large transistor looking regulator mounted in large heat sink) can fail, especially in games that have been run 24/7 and that show signs of heat/scorching around or behind the regulator.
 This component doesn't fail very often, but should be considered if other means (above) have not yielded any solutions to the reset problem.
-We carry LM323K regulators on our Electronic Parts page.
+Click here for more info.

 Williams Solid-State Games (1977-1985)